frtibots/frtibgov-ots/_pages/Careers/how-to-apply.md

 Below is an overview of the federal hiring process.
 This process is utilized to assure that all applicants receive fair and equal opportunities.

+NOTE: Employees and Applicants needing to request Personal Assistant Services (PAS) should see FRTIB’s Reasonable Accommodation Procedures for more information.

 Contact your supervisor or your HR Specialist POC if you have additional questions.

 <!--start of process list -->